- Capital: Sofia

 of the newly-developed thermal insulation as a social enterprise and an independent source of revenue for Habitat Bulgaria.

 Advocacy and coalition building

-Habitat for Humanity Bulgaria has been actively involved in the housing-related policy making at the national and local levels.
+We are actively involved in housing-related policy making at the national and local levels.
 The organization has influenced a number of national strategic and legislative framework documents, providing social housing opportunities and access to funding for energy efficiency renovations to more than 150,000 people.
-Habitat Bulgaria led the establishment and coordinates the work of the National Coalition for Home Improvements - “Decent Home”, which comprises 34 members - including corporations, professional chambers, non-governmental organizations, professional and sectorial associations, national networks and municipalities.
+Habitat Bulgaria led the establishment and coordinates the work of the National Coalition for Home Improvements – “Decent Home” – which comprises 35 members, including corporations, professional chambers, non-governmental organizations, professional and sectorial associations, national networks and municipalities.
 Habitat Bulgaria is working on all housing and housing-related national programs, strategies and laws and is providing discussion platforms such as the National Housing Forum held every second year in Bulgaria.
-The organization is also advocating for the elimination of housing poverty in Bulgaria - as a member of the National Council for Cooperation on Ethnic and Immigration Issues, responsible for the development of the new National Roma Integration Strategy, and by taking numerous policy positions both as a national Habitat organization and in coalition with other stakeholders.
+The organization is also advocating for improved housing in two other ways: 1) as a member of the National Council for Cooperation on Ethnic and Immigration Issues, responsible for the development of the new National Roma Integration Strategy, and 2) by taking numerous policy positions both as a national Habitat organization and in coalition with other stakeholders.

 Meet a Habitat family